-The current semester is probably going differently than you had expected: During the period of remote learning exams are held online and courses take place via video conference.
+The current semester is probably going differently than you had expected: During the period of remote studying exams are held online and courses take place via video conference.
 These exceptional circumstances bring a lot of uncertainties with them.
 The Center for Teaching and Learning (CTL) of the University of Vienna has collected four tips for dealing with uncertain situations.

 Tip #1: Do not avoid the current situation.

 Even if it seems difficult, try not to postpone exams or even suspend your studies.
 This situation has the potential to let you make valuable experiences that are proven to improve your self-confidence and are likely to increase your chances of dealing with this (or a similar) situation better in the future.
 But that only works if you dive in headfirst.
-Needless to say, you are not alone in this – the University of Vienna offers online support with a wide range of information about remote learning.
+Needless to say, you are not alone in this – the University of Vienna offers online support with a wide range of information about remote studying.

 Tip #2: Keep in touch with fellow students, friends and/or family members and regularly talk about the current situation.